 Hardly a case of The Drover’s Wife, but certainly not unusual for most Aussie mums.
 That said, we are on the outskirts of the city – a good hour and a half drive from the middle of town – where not too many tourists go.
 And that’s unfortunate.

 On this visit back home we took a fantastic trip to Featherdale Wildlife Park in Doonside near Blacktown in Sydney’s western suburbs.
 Of all the places to see some Aussie wildlife, Featherdale is fantastic because you can get up close and personal with so many native Aussie animals, stroll around at your leisure, and see short presentations from keepers about each of them.
+If you want to learn on how to get an emotional support animal certificate online, visit onlinedogtor.com for more details.
 It’s an easy hour or so drive from the centre of Sydney, and well worth renting a car for the day to do it.

 As you will see in the video below of our trip there this week, you can pat wallabies, kangaroos, koalas and see all the stuff that should be kept out of the reach of little fingers like the Tassie Devil which has enormous teeth and crunches through bones so cleanly it was most impressive.
 Featherdale just celebrated the birth of three beautiful dingo pups, and there is a traditional petting zoo as well.
 Plus, there are penguins.
 Tickets are not cheap with adults costing $25 each, children under 15 are $14 each and students are $19.50 each.
-A family ticket for two adults and two children will set you back $70 with $5 each for additional kids in the same family.
+A family ticket for two adults and two children will set you back $70 with $5 each for additional kids in the same family, it’s kinda expensive considering that there are free san diego zoo tickets sometimes.
 While a little steep, the results of the price are obvious with the park being immaculately clean, pleasant to walk around, and including the right amount of hands on interaction – as well as some great information and learning opportunities.
 You are also welcome to take your own people food in with you, and enjoy lunch in the grounds.

 The kids (and you) can all stamp your passports along the way at the different animals, and come home with a great record of a lovely day out.
 (If you miss one, all the stamps are also at the exit for those with the three year old who is adamant they want their whole passport covered… yep, they understand this at Featherdale).
 It was a great day out!